Facebook Pixel

 These pretty succulents are super easy to care.
 Originally from a desert environment they need very little watering and will thrive in our centrally heated houses over winter.

-Great gifts to say thank you or as a cheer me up gift, these kalanchoes are available in a range of colours this week including, red, pink and orange.
+Great gifts to say thank you or as a cheer me up gift, these kalanchoes are looking stunning again this week with bright red flowers.

 25cm tall in a 12cm diameter pot